 The most important aspect in being a Guardian Home is to provide love, care and attention for the guardian puppy.
 You are his/her family and forever home and accept the financial responsibilities for routine maintenance and medical care just as you would for any other pet you may own.
 This means general veterinary care for vaccines, deworming, accidents/injuries/illnesses, grooming, flea/tick prevention, regular exercise and training.

 Guardian families must reside in a home with a fully fenced yard and are subject to a home visit prior to placement.

 Guardian families must feed the same food we feed at Foothill Aussies and agree to give any other necessary dietary needs for pregnancy.
 We are advocates of holistic nutrition, and are passionate about feeding foods that will not cause health issues such as cancers, autoimmune issues, allergies, etc. This ensures not only good health during the breeding years, but far beyond.
-I want all foothill dogs to live long, happy lives.
+We want all Foothill dogs to live long, healthy, happy lives.

 If the dog becomes sick or injured, we need the family to notify us right away so we are involved in all decisions regarding the treatment of the dog.

 Guardian Homes must reside in Northern California best if within a hour from Georgetown, CA and be flexible for dropping off and picking up the dog for health testing, vet visits, breeding, and whelping puppies.
 The Guardian Family is responsible for the transportation of the dog to us when needed for breeding, litters, or health testing.
 We do try our hardest to help with transportation when ever possible.

 How many litters will a Guardian Female produce?